erimatnor/PhonePledge/README.md

 	The RGB color code to use for the background of the display window

+StartupMessage=TEXT
+	Sets the text message to show when PhonePledge starts.

 PledgeFont=TEXT
 	Sets the font of the Pledges shown in the center of the screen